wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Classes/Ardor/Assassin.md

 Hidden Blade: Declare a skill name.
 If your next attack matches that name, deal significantly increased damage

 ARDOR:
-Pierce: Attack.
-Negate enemy attack if stronger
+Preemptive Strike: Attack.
+Negate matching enemy attack if faster
-Lethal Strike: Attack.
+Heartpiercer: Attack.
 Double its unblocked damage
-Stalk: For the next 5 turns, gain damage to your next attack
+Shredder: Attack.
+Deal double damage to block
-Whet: Your next attack/defense has its stats increased moderately
+Whet: Your next combat skill is moderately stronger

 CUNNING:
 Goad: Increase a unit's ATK, but reduce its DEF